$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Introduction

-Neutron stars can be sources of electromagnetic (EM) waves and can emit in radio, X-ray or even gamma rays.
+Neutron stars are well known to emit electromagnetic radiation in radio, X-ray, and gamma-ray frequencies; in addition, they can emit gravitational waves, offering a distinct and complementary channel of observation.
 Although NS masses can be determined with high precision in binary systems through the measurement of post-Keplerian parameters, the determination of NS radius from thermal emission studies suffers from large uncertainties~\citep{Lattimer_2021ann_rev}.
 The Neutron Star Interior Composition Explorer (NICER)~\citep{NICER_2014} onboard the International Space Station (ISS) has recently provided improved measurements of masses and radii of galactic pulsars by the pulse profile modeling of hotspots.
 EM data from NICER and other telescopes such as XMM-Newton impose mass-radius constraints on some known pulsars: PSR J0030-0451 \citep{Miller_2019,Riley_2019}, PSR J0740-6620~\citep{Miller_2021,Riley_2021} and PSR J0437-4715~\citep{Rutherford_Mendes_2024apjl}.
-PSR J0740-6620 is also now known to be the most massive pulsar known, which puts a lower bound on TOV (Tolman-Oppenheimer-Volkoff) limit of neutron stars.
+PSR J0740-6620 is currently recognized as the most massive pulsar discovered, establishing a lower bound on the Tolman–Oppenheimer–Volkoff (TOV) limit for neutron stars.
 It has a gravitational mass of $2.08^{+0.07}_{-0.07}$M$_{\odot}$~\citep{Miller_2021,Riley_2021}.
-On the other hand, the analysis of the inspiral data from only confirmed multi-messenger observation from the Binary Neutron Star (BNS) merger Gravitational Wave (GW) event GW170817~\citep{LSC_2017_GW170817} provides rich information about the tidal properties of the individual binary components~\citep{LSC_2018_GW170817,LSC_2019_GW170817}, which in turn provides information about the internal structure and composition.
-More BNS events are expected with future GW observations and 3rd generation detectors such as the Cosmic Explorer (CE) and Einstein Telescope (ET), which will be sensitive to merger-ringdown phases of the GW signals.
+On the other hand, the analysis of the inspiral data from only confirmed multi-messenger observation from the Binary Neutron Star (BNS) merger Gravitational Wave (GW) event GW170817~\citep{LSC_2017_GW170817} provides joint posteriors on macroscopic properties of the binary components like masses, radii and tidal deformabilities~\citep{LSC_2018_GW170817,LSC_2019_GW170817}, which in turn provides information about the internal structure and composition.
+More BNS events are expected with future GW observations and 3rd generation detectors such as the Cosmic Explorer (CE) and Einstein Telescope (ET), which will be sensitive to merger-ringdown phases of the GW signals. \\